 If someone actually attempts to commit arson, it may be a felony.
 It depends on the value of the property involved and whether the person has prior convictions for arson or attempted arson.
 The most likely statute for someone to be charged under for attempted arson is MCL 750.79.
 The statute is...Read more »

-Under Michigan law, a grandparent may seek "grandparenting time" if (1) an action for divorce, annulment, or separate maintenance (legal separation) is pending before the court; (2) the child's parents are divorced, had their marriage annulled, or are living under an order of separate maintenance;...Read more »
+Under Michigan law, a grandparent may seek "grandparenting time" if (1) an action for divorce, annulment, or separate maintenance (legal separation) is pending before the court; (2) the child's parents are divorced, had their marriage annulled, or are living under an order of...Read more »

 You may be able to get help from your county's Friend of the Court (FOC) unless you opted out of Friend of the Court services.
 You should call them and tell them that you husband is not paying the child support or spousal support that was ordered by the judge.
-FOC has some very powerful tools to...Read more »
+FOC has some very powerful...Read more »

 If you are filing for divorce, you are right to get a divorce attorney.
 Look for someone local--someone who practices in your county.
 Make sure the attorney you hire practices family law for a good portion of his/her practice.
 And it's also important to be sure you feel comfortable with the...Read more »